JanieCoulombeStat/Talk_NCSU/README.md

 # Talk_NCSU
-Slides for my talk at the Department of Statistics, NCSU on Oct.
+Slides of my talk at the Department of Statistics, NCSU on Oct.
 19, 2021

 Abstract: